mxumary/mxumary/README.md

 - 🤍 Hi, I’m Mary!
-I'm an incoming senior at the University of Pennsylvania studying business, statistics, and data science.
+I'm a senior at the University of Pennsylvania studying business, statistics, and data science
 - ✨ I’m interested in understanding the intersection of human behavior and technology
-- 🌱 I’m currently learning about marketing funnels and customer segmentation.
+- 🌱 I’m currently learning about marketing funnels and customer segmentation
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/mxumary/">LinkedIn</a>

 <!---